bbon/Template-Plugin-RndString/README.md

 - chrset

     Optional.
-It must be an array ref of characters to use.
+It must be an array ref of characters to use or a string (e.g 'abcdefgh').
 If not defined, default is an alphanumeric symbols from ascii table.
+If possible, first symbol of output string always will be a letter.

 # SEE ALSO